Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Proof of the Main Results

 \end{enumerate} \end{proposition} \begin{proof} We only prove (1), as the proof of (2) follows similarly.
 By Stampacchia's theorem (see~\cite[Theorem 5.6]{Brezis11}), it suffices to verify that

 This inequality follows directly from the definition of the weak solution given in~\eqref{uDprop}. \end{proof}

 The classical gradient descent method iteratively updates an initial guess by moving in the direction of the negative gradient of the objective function, aiming to converge to a minimizer.
 In the context of the PDEs we consider, Proposition~\ref{energy} asserts that the weak solution is the unique minimizer of the associated energy functional.
 This naturally motivates the application of a gradient descent-type approach to solve the PDE.
-However, in contrast to the finite-dimensional setting, where the gradient is readily defined via classical derivatives, the notion of a gradient is not immediately available for energy functionals defined on infinite-dimensional spaces.
+For the Dirichlet problem, we define the gradient of \( \mathcal{E}_D \) as the map